microbiomes: what are they? and why should you care?

 With new emerging research, we are learning more about how one part of the pelvic triangle affects the others, how the imbalance in one can cause trouble in another, and better ways to get ahead of previously (seemingly) unpreventable issues, like recurrent infections and chronic discomfort.

 When we learn about taking care of and treating our bodies well, we are taught to include diversity: add an assortment of different colored vegetables to your diet, or when working out interchange aerobic and anaerobic activity.
 In many ways, we are taught that diversity makes us healthier, that diversity helps maintain a good, healthy balance.
 Maintaining that line of wisdom, we would assume that a diverse vaginal microbiome is a good thing.
 In that sense, we would imagine that a healthy vaginal microbiome has constantly changing and diverse microorganisms that circulate and balance each other out.
 However, recent studies are showing that is not the case.
-In fact, a more diverse vaginal microbiome can mean trouble is brewing: on the one hand, it can be a sign of an infection like bacterial vaginosis (BV), or on the other, it can increase your chances of or susceptibility to a vaginal or urinary tract infection.
+In fact, more diverse vaginal microbiome can mean trouble is brewing: on the one hand, it can be a sign of an infection like bacterial vaginosis (BV), or on the other, it can increase your chances of or susceptibility to a vaginal or urinary tract infection.

 The vaginal microbiome doesn’t become diverse, or out of balance, all on its own.
 While a changing hormonal environment certainly helps promote an imbalance, disturbances in other microbiomes, such as the microbial communities of the gut and the urinary tract, can also be associated with vaginal and urinary symptoms—as well as recurrent infections.
 That’s why menopausal women have higher rates of UTIs versus younger women: the loss of estrogen, the thinning of the vaginal skin, and loss of healthy probiotics in the vaginal flora that usually protect the area.